 While PMI is betting its future on emerging non-combustible products, the company is still pretty much a cigarette company as of 2022.

-As seen in this article, PMI’s 2022 cigarettes and HTUs shipment volume, PMI’s cigarette sales still account for as much as 87% of the company’s total sales volume as of Q3 2021 on a TTM basis.
+As seen in this article, Philip Morris cigarette and HTU shipment volume, PMI’s cigarette sales still account for nearly 90% of the company’s total sales volume as of 2022.

-Therefore, PMI is still mainly counting on its legacy cigarette business for sales and revenues, and also, the cash dividends for shareholders.
+Therefore, PMI is still counting primarily on its legacy cigarette business for sales and revenues, and also, the cash dividends for shareholders.

 In this article, we are going to look at Philip Morris International (PMI)’s top cigarette brands by market share.